 One of the Armed Forces Interest Group’s major responsibilities is each year is the administration associated with the four major awards the Honourable Company of Gloucestershire makes to Cadets in Gloucestershire in recognition of exemplary service in the community.
 Either individually or as units, cadets do an immense amount of excellent work in and on behalf of our community.
 They are a substantial force for good and it is reassuring to think that many will soon form a significant part of the group of young adults whose endeavours will shape the future of our county.
 It is therefore entirely appropriate to recognise their efforts in helping to make Gloucestershire an even better place in which to live.
 While our awards recognise cadets, the Honourable Company also salutes the adult volunteers, both civilians and uniformed, without whose efforts these tremendous individual and collective achievements would not be possible.

-Col Tony Singer took over as Chair of the Armed Forces Group in January 2017; the updated terms of reference shown opposite were published the following month.
+Col Tony Singer took over as Chair of the Armed Forces Group in January 2017; the terms of reference are shown opposite.

 The latest guidance on the Annual Cadet Awards is here.